kabugi-marvin/alx-system_engineering-devops/0x00-shell_basics/README.md

 8-firstdelete : delete a file in a directory

 9-firstdirdeletion : delete a directory in a directory

+10-back : goes back to the previous working directory